Driver seriously injured in Sullivan County crash

-BRISTOL, Tenn.—The Sullivan County Sheriff’s Office is investigating a serious crash reported Tuesday afternoon on Valley Pike Road near Bristol.
+BRISTOL, Tenn. — A serious crash reported Tuesday afternoon on Old Jonesboro Road near Bristol is being investigated by the Sullivan County Sheriff’s Office.

 Post a comment as